uRadical/binder/Readme.md

 # Go HTTP Binder

-A lightweight, zero-dependency library for binding HTTP request data to Go structs.
+This lightweight, zero-dependency library is primarily designed to work with Go's standard `net/http` routing for binding HTTP request data to Go structs.
+While it can be integrated with third-party routers that support named path parameters, its core functionality is built around the standard library's HTTP handling.

 ## Features